 Imiquimod is a cream.
 This topical medication boosts the immune system and helps the body fight the infection.
 The cream can weaken diaphragms and condoms, so sexual contact should be avoided when the medication is on the skin.
 The cream is applied at home by the patient at bedtime, three times a week, for up to 16 weeks.
 About 6-10 hours after application, the area should be washed with soap and water to reduce the chances of skin irritation.
 The safety of imiquimod during pregnancy is not yet established.
 The medication is partially effective.
 About 37 to 50 percent of patients observe complete clearance of warts and 75 percent of patients observe partial clearance of warts with imiquimod treatment.

-Recurrence of warts is seen in 13 to 19 percent of patients. (link) Side effects of imiquimod include dryness, itching, mild irritation, reddening, scabbing, and flaking of the skin.
+Recurrence of warts is seen in 13 to 19 percent of patients.
+Side effects of imiquimod include dryness, itching, mild irritation, reddening, scabbing, and flaking of the skin.
 There may be color changes in the treated skin.
 Some people experience headaches, dizziness, back pain, and chest pain.
-Fever blisters and cold sores may develop in some patients after treatment of genital warts with imiquimod.
+Fever blisters and cold sores may develop in some patients after the treatment of genital warts with imiquimod.

 Podophyllin and podofilox (band name Condylox)

 Podofilox is a medical cream that destroys genital warts.
 Podofilox can be safely applied at home, but it must never be used internally.
 It is relatively inexpensive, safe, and easy to use.
 Podofilox is applied twice a day for three days with a finger or cotton swab to visible genital warts.
 After waiting for four days, if genital warts do not disappear, the treatment can be repeated up to four times (link).
 Only 22 percent of patients are cured (warts disappear) after a single treatment.
 After four treatments, the success rate is higher but the recurrence rate can be high even after warts disappear.